nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/nrf91_snippet.rst

    :depth: 2

-:ref:`snippets` are tailored for tracing on the nRF91 Series devices but can work with other boards as well.
+nRF91 Series' :ref:`app_build_snippets` are tailored for tracing on the nRF91 Series devices but can work with other boards as well.
 On nRF91 Series devices, snippets are used for the following functionalities:

 * Modem tracing with the flash backend